-Unlike some cities, Sioux City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sioux City are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sioux City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sioux City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Sioux City who work in office and administrative support (13.77%), sales jobs (10.25%), and food service (7.74%).
+There are especially a lot of people living in Sioux City who work in office and administrative support (13.42%), sales jobs (9.64%), and management occupations (7.32%).

-In terms of college education, Sioux City is nearly on par with the US average for all cities of 21.84%: 20.33% of adults 25 and older in Sioux City have a bachelor's degree or advanced degree.
+The percentage of adults in Sioux City who are college-educated is close to the national average for all communities of 21.84%: 20.86% of the adults in Sioux City have a bachelor's degree or advanced degree.

 The most common language spoken in Sioux City is English.
 Other important languages spoken here include Spanish and Vietnamese.